-It has been suggested there is a fourth pyramid somewhere at the Giza plateau, but if this is true, then why can’t we see it?
+It has been suggested there is a fourth pyramid somewhere on the Giza plateau, but if this is true, then why can’t we see it?
 Also, why was the pyramid black?

 Was there once a black pyramid in Egypt?
 Credit: Mia Stendal - Adobe Stock

-The Giza Plateau on the outskirts of Cairo is a famous, must-see Egyptian landmark visited by tourists from over the world.
-At this magnificent ancient site, we find the enigmatic Sphinx, three famous pyramids, a number of ancient cemeteries, a workers' village, and an industrial complex.
+The Giza Plateau on the outskirts of Cairo is a famous, must-see Egyptian landmark visited by tourists worldwide.
+At this magnificent ancient site, we find the enigmatic Sphinx, three famous pyramids, several ancient cemeteries, a workers' village, and an industrial complex.
 Archaeologists excavating at Giza keep discovering new tombs and stunning ancient Egyptian artifacts.
 This historical site has not yet given up all its ancient secrets and has much more to offer.

 Frederic Louis Norden from Voyage d'Egypte et de Nubie, Copenhagen, 1755.
 Credit: Public Domain

 Norden was not an amateur explorer.
-He was an experienced naval Captain, cartographer, and archaeological explorer who before his visit to Egypt in 1737 had traveled to countries like the Netherlands, France, Italy, Malta to study fortifications.
+He was an experienced naval Captain, cartographer, and archaeological explorer who, before his visit to Egypt in 1737, had traveled to countries like the Netherlands, France, Italy, and Malta to study fortifications.

 Some of his drawings made modern researchers puzzled.
 Why had Captain Norden made a drawing of a fourth pyramid at Giza?